At the moment, from age 55, you can enjoy flexible access to your pension savings. This is increasing to age 57 from the 6th of April 2028.

 - You could run out of money before you die

-With flexible access, your income isn't guaranteed to last forever.
+With pension drawdown, your income isn't guaranteed to last forever.
 So if you take too much money, live longer than expected or if your investments don't perform as well as you'd hoped, you could run out of money before you die.

 - You’ll need to actively review your plan

-As with any flexible access arrangement, regular reviews are key.
+As with any pension drawdown arrangement, regular reviews are key.
 You'll need to make sure the money you're taking out is sustainable - and adjust things if there's a risk your savings will run out too soon.

 - Saving into other pension plans could be restricted